ArmanBarseghyan83/weather-dashboard/README.md

 ## Description

-This project taught me how fetch data from 3rd party API and display on browsers page.
+This project fetches data from a 3rd party API and displays it on the browser's page.

 ## Usage